XiangdongWang3/hr-etl-pipeline/README.md

 We used Python for the ETL pipeline and loaded the cleaned data into **PostgreSQL (pgAdmin4)**.
 The final database supports structured analysis through **SQL queries** and **Metabase dashboards**.

+*Specific data information can be found in the kaggle **IBM Employee Dataset:** https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset

 ---

 ## Technologies Used